… a statistical test of selections against availability

 To test whether a selection process shows evidence of discrimination, enter the Total Selected (the total number of people that were hired, fired, or promoted), the Protected Class Selected (the number of selections that went to members of the protected class under consideration), and the Class Availability (the proportion of the protected class in the labor market).

-EEOSTAT now includes data from the Census EEO Tabulation 2006-2010 (2006-2010 ACS data) to calculate labor market availability.
+EEOSTAT now includes data from the Census EEO Tabulation 2014-2018 (5-year ACS data) to calculate labor market availability.
 Provide a title for the report, then click the Calculate button to have avail compute the results, reported in three boxes: Descriptive Statistics, Normal Approximation to the Binomial, and Exact Binomial.
-The results may be directed to your printer, a PDF file, Microsoft Word®, Corel WordPerfect®, or a text file.
+The results may be printed or saved.

 In the example below …